cdavidmaxey/cdavidmaxey.github.io/_posts/2015-08-01-Emotional-intelligence-Identifying-and-expressing-feelings.md

 		</a>
 	</div>
 </div>
-<p>Having extensive vocabulary is essential for communicating emotions&mdash;if your child usually expresses their feelings simplistically (e.g., often saying happy or mad), expanding your child’s vocabulary might help them communicate more effectively.
-There are many charts of feelings available (e.g., Jim Borgman’s How are you feeling today? posters).
-Emoji feelings and a coloring page are available below.</p>
+<p>Communicating emotions effectively requires adequate vocabulary&mdash;if your child usually expresses their feelings simplistically (e.g., often saying happy or mad), expanding your child’s vocabulary might help them communicate more effectively.
+There are many feelings charts.
+Jim Borgman’s popular <i>How are you feeling today?</i> posters are available from <a rel="nofollow" href="http://www.ctherapy.com/feelings/">CTherapy.com</a>.
+Emoji feelings are shown below, and they’re downloadable as a coloring page on the right.</p>
 <h4 id="emoji" class="center">Emoji Feelings</h4>
 <div id="emojitable" class="center">
 	<div><div>&#x1f60a;</div><div>Happy</div></div>